HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Yes.
 We understand Chicago Department of Public Health requirements: Type I grease exhaust hoods for cooking, makeup air units, required ventilation rates (dining: 15 CFM/person, kitchen: 100+ air changes/hour), and grease duct cleaning schedules (every 3-6 months per fire code).

-Commercial HVAC downtime costs thousands in lost revenue.
+Commercial HVAC downtime can disrupt operations and revenue.
 Schedule maintenance or emergency service—we work around your business hours.
+We serve restaurants and retail stores throughout Chicago.

 24/7 emergency service.
 2-4 hour response goal for restaurants/retail.
 No after-hours markup.